 Standard Operating Procedures

-See Suggested SOPs for a list of suggested Standard Operating Procedures to get your started.
+See Suggested SOPs for a list of suggested Standard Operating Procedures to get you started.

-Specification sheets detail the specifications that must be met for any ingredient or packaging material used in your products or in your manufacturing of them.
+Specification sheets detail the specifications that must be met for any ingredient or packaging materials used in your products or in your manufacturing of them.

 Specification sheets should cover a description of the item, the criteria that it should meet, the ingredients or INCI name and a list of approved suppliers for the item.
 The criteria should be broken out into: